 Massive Bleeding?
 What you grab to help, depends on where the bleeding is coming from.

-3a) For Massive Bleeding in the junctional areas -- You'll need either regular gauze or hemostatic gauze.
-Hold the hemostatic gauze for at least 3 minutes, and the regular gauze at least 5 minutes or longer if possible.
-Watch how to open a pack of compressed gauze below.
+3a) For Massive Bleeding in the junctional areas -- You'll need either regular rolled or compressed gauze, or hemostatic gauze.
+Hold the hemostatic gauze for at least 3 minutes, and the regular gauze at least 10 minutes or longer if possible.
+Watch how to open and use a pack of compressed gauze below.
 A variety of regular compressed, rolled and hemostatic gauze is available for puchase here.

 3b) Using Hemostatic Gauze: Caution: Understand this is a mannequin and the blood is not real.

 3c) We cannot emphasize this enough..More Wound Packing with gauze using Phokus Research Wound Cube

 3d) How does an Israeli Bandage (emergency bandage) work?
 How do I apply an Iraeli Bandage?

 4a) For heavy, spurting, pooling non-stop bleeding on limbs Demonstration on the use of the newly upgraded Gen 4 SofTT-W Tourniquet. by Tactical Medical Solutions (TACMED).